 Keep the greenhouse well ventilated.

-Give the plants an organic seaweed-based fertiliser formulated for tomatoes once a week until they start to flower and fruit. then change to a high potash organic tomato feed, such as liquid comfrey, to encourage the flowering and fruiting.
+Give the plants an organic seaweed-based fertiliser formulated for tomatoes once a week until they start to flower and fruit. then change to a high potash organic tomato feed, such as liquid comfrey, to encourage flowering and subsequent fruiting.

 To grow well outdoors, tomatoes need a sunny site, sheltered from the wind.
 Against a south-facing wall is perfect.
 The soil must be well drained.
 Do not grow near potatoes.

-Prepare the ground the previous winter by digging in well-rotted organic manure.
+Prepare the ground the previous winter by digging in well-rotted organic compost.
 Before planting in early June, fork in a general balanced organic fertiliser, and wilted comfrey leaves if available.
 Tomatoes can be grown through holes in black polythene to conserve moisture and prevent weeds.
 Alternatively a mulch of straw can be put round each plant.
 If possible place cloches over the young plants for a few weeks.
 Continue to grow on as for greenhouse tomatoes.

 Outdoor tomatoes can be ripened in the autumn by untying the plants from their canes, and laying them down sideways on a bed of straw, with the roots still in the ground.
 Cover the fruit with cloches.
 Water only the roots.
 They will not tolerate frost however.
 If a frost is forecast, the whole plants can be uprooted and hung upside down to continue to ripen in a greenhouse or indoors on a sunny windowsill.